 Choosing the Best Propane Camping Grill

 Propane camping grills come in different sizes and uses.
-Which grill is best for your camping needs?
+So, which grill is best for your camping needs?
 Below, you'll find a few examples to help you understand your options.

 For the active camper who likes to take hikes around the woods or down the side of a mountain, finding a lightweight, portable propane grill that can easily be set up is imperative.
-By having a grill that is easy to transport, these campers can take their grill wherever they go without feeling weighed down and sluggish.
+By having a grill that is easy to transport, these campers can take their grill wherever they go.
 In addition, on-the-move campers are going to prefer smaller propane cylinders because they will be less weight for them to carry.

-They come as small as 1 pound, but you may need an adapter depending on which grill you get.
+Propane canisters come as small as 1-pound, but you may need a propane adapter depending on which grill you get.
 This adapter works converting a standard propane connector to accept a 1-lb tank.
-The “home” style tanks are 20lbs of gas, plus all that metal!
-Let’s be honest, it would be absolutely brutal for most people to carry around a 20 pound propane tank during their trail in the woods.

-The camper who likes to stay in an RV or at a regular campsite will appreciate the bulkier propane grills a lot more than the mobile camper.
+The camper who likes to stay in an RV or at a regular campsite may prefer one of the larger grills.
 These grills are usually on the heavy side, but are easy to setup and fairly straightforward to use.
 Stationary campers will enjoy having a bigger grilling platform because it will be able to feed more people and cook longer if it allows a heavy propane tank.
 If you find yourself with a portable grill connection for a small Coleman style tank, you can convert to a Type 1 tank connection for a larger tank and longer grilling times!

 Gas grills are desirable because they take minimal effort to start and provide the same cooked flavor as a charcoal grill would for the most part.
 There is still a fire underneath the cooking platform, the only difference is that it’s charged by a gas substance opposed to the grey briquettes and lighter fluid.